By Thomas M. Fafinski. Originally published in WealthCounsel Quarterly.

 Each group member either adopted or considered adopting a policy and procedure manual to create leverage and scale.
-They worked from a common draft that we disseminated and they modified language rather than re-creating the wheel.
+They worked from a common draft that we disseminated and were able to modify language rather than having to reinvent the wheel.
 Every member shared best practices relating to each function of law firm operations.

-Professionally facilitated by Tom Fafinski and Nathan Nelson, both practicing attorneys, the peer group shares best practices, seeks assistance with regard to implementation of systems, policies, procedures and service offerings.
-There is a healthy amount of accountability and support for initiatives you undertake or that are fundamental components of success in private practice.
+Professionally facilitated by Tom Fafinski and Nathan Nelson, both practicing attorneys, the peer groups share best practices and seek assistance with regard to implementation of systems, policies, procedures and service offerings.
+There is a healthy amount of accountability and support for initiatives they undertake or that are fundamental components of success in private practice.

-The peer group/master mind solution provides a forum to address lead nurturing and referral generation systems, address client conversion (measure, track and train), make production scale, increase team leadership, and bolster other business skills.
+The peer group/mastermind solution provides a forum to address lead nurturing and referral generation systems, client conversion (measure, track and train), scaling production, increasing team leadership, and bolstering other business skills.

-You should consider applying the same principles used to develop a legacy plan for your clients.
+You should consider applying the same principles used to develop a legacy plan for your clients to your business.

 Make this the time that you turn your attention to the fundamental business practices necessary to be successful.
 In order to accomplish this, you will need to adopt sound business practices, like sharing best practices, measuring important metrics, identifying key predictive indicators, and creating repeatable processes for leverage and scale.